WheheoHu/pybmd/Davinci_README/18_5__B/README.txt

 • x = Project:GetSetting('timelineFrameRate') and Project:SetSetting('timelineFrameRate', x)

 The following Clip properties have specifically enumerated values:
-"Super Scale" - the property value is an enumerated integer between 1 and 4 with these meanings: 1=no scaling, and 2, 3 and 4 represent the Super Scale multipliers 2x, 3x and 4x.
+"superScale" - the property value is an enumerated integer between 1 and 3 with these meanings: 1=no scaling, and 2, 3 and 4 represent the Super Scale multipliers 2x, 3x and 4x.
-                for super scale multiplier '2x Enhanced', exactly 4 arguments must be passed as outlined below.
-If less than 4 arguments are passed, it will default to 2x.
 Affects:
 • x = MediaPoolItem:GetClipProperty('Super Scale') and MediaPoolItem:SetClipProperty('Super Scale', x)
-• for '2x Enhanced' --> MediaPoolItem:SetClipProperty('Super Scale', 2, sharpnessValue, noiseReductionValue), where sharpnessValue is a float in the range [0.0, 1.0] and noiseReductionValue is a float in the range [0.0, 1.0]

 Looking up Render Settings